Facebook smashes revenue estimates but warns Apple change could hobble growth

-Facebook Inc (FB.O) beat Wall Street expectations for both quarterly revenue and profit on Wednesday but warned that growth later this year could “significantly” decline as new Apple Inc (AAPL.O) privacy policies will make it more difficult to target ads.
+(Reuters) - Facebook Inc beat Wall Street expectations for both quarterly revenue and profit on Wednesday but warned that growth later this year could “significantly” decline as new Apple Inc privacy policies will make it more difficult to target ads.

 The company’s shares were up 5% in extended trading.